-Turning netball dreams into Diamonds with Laura Geitz30 Dec 2017 by Fiona Self
+Turning netball dreams into diamonds with Laura Geitz

-With an estimated one million players nationwide, netball is the most popular sport in Australia and making it to the international level is a feat most only dream of achieving.
+With an estimated one million players nationwide, netball is the most popular sport in Australia and making it to the Commonwealth Games is a feat most only dream of achieving.

-According to GC2018 Ambassador Laura Geitz, there’s one thing the best players have in common: resilience.
+According to Geitz, there’s one thing the best players have in common: resilience.

 “I think when you look at a lot of the girls that have played netball for Australia, they’ve all overcome some pretty challenging times in their careers or early on in their lives,” Geitz told GC2018.com.